How to Write a Cover Letter

 Here are three simple ways to make your cover letter as specific as possible:

-Never address your letter "To Whom It May Concern".
+Avoid addressing your letter "To Whom It May Concern" if you can.
 Finding out who to address your application to takes a little bit of effort, but it's worth it.

 If you found the job in an ad, the ad will probably name a person to send the application to.
 If not, call the employer or recruitment agency (don't email them) and ask who to send the application to.